sirshend/polygon-testnet-deployer-with-hardhat/README.md

 Notice the HTTPS.
 For me it is https://polygon-mumbai.g.alchemy.com/v2/O0EMJRcLcIBcKXb37aQ0pYbHxj0mpSok .
 This will be rpc endpoint for us.
 We will use this while setting up a custom metamask wallet for the polygon testnet.
 We will also need this along with the metamask account details in our Hardhat project while building the deployer.

 This also should be kept secret while working with the mainnet and not revealed.
 But since this is just a testnet and with just fake coins, I can reveal it.
+Now, let's setup a wallet on testnet using metamask.

+## Setting up a Metamask wallet for polygon testnet